tarantool/doc/sphinx/reference_rock/expirationd.rst

 The key for getting the rock rolling is
 ``expd = require('expirationd')``.
-The "``require``" function is what reads in the program; it will appear in many later examples in this manual, when it's necessary to get a package that's not part of the Tarantool kernel.
-After the Lua variable expd has been assigned the value of the expirationd package, it's possible to invoke the package's ``run_task()`` function.
+The "``require``" function is what reads in the program; it will appear in many later examples in this manual, when it's necessary to get a module that's not part of the Tarantool kernel.
+After the Lua variable expd has been assigned the value of the expirationd module, it's possible to invoke the module's ``run_task()`` function.

 After :ref:`sleeping <fiber-sleep>` for two seconds, when the task has had time to do its iterations through the spaces, ``expd.task_stats()`` will print out a report showing how many tuples have expired --